Evolutionary and Environnemental Microbiology

 Project leader : DEVOS Damien

 The intestinal parasitic protozoa Blastocystis and Cryptosporidium, which currently represent major socioeconomic and public health problems.
 Both parasites are responsible for gastrointestinal infections which, in the case of Cryptosporidium, can be serious or even fatal in children and immunocompromised patients.
 However, these parasites are still poorly studied and generally overlooked by health authorities, while little or no treatment is effective against these parasites.
 Moreover, these two parasites, presenting a great genetic diversity and being able to colonize many hosts, also represent relevant models to investigate a major biological question in the field of "Ecology of Health": what is the nature of the genetic diversity of these parasites and its impact on the circulation and pathogenicity of different species, subtypes and genotypes?
-The current and future work of ECOPHIP, which has the particularity of combining "field studies" and "laboratory research", aim to clarify the molecular epidemiology of these parasites (Aim 1), their circulation in human and animal populations as well as in the environment (research of transmission risk factors) (Aim 2) and their pathophysiology while identifying molecules and mechanisms involved in the pathogenesis of these parasites (Aim 3).
-The goal of ECOPHIP is to propose strategies to implement urgent prevention and control measures to significantly reduce the incidence of these parasites.
+The current and future work of this project, which has the particularity of combining "field studies" and "laboratory research", aim to clarify the molecular epidemiology of these parasites (Aim 1), their circulation in human and animal populations as well as in the environment (research of transmission risk factors) (Aim 2) and their pathophysiology while identifying molecules and mechanisms involved in the pathogenesis of these parasites (Aim 3).
+Our goal is to propose strategies to implement urgent prevention and control measures to significantly reduce the incidence of these parasites.

-Project leader : VISCOGLIOSI Eric
+Project leader : VISCOGLIOSI Eric / CERTAD Gabriela

 Current Staff |